SLIM: Let LLM Learn More and Forget Less with Soft LoRA and Identity Mixture: Introduction

 \section{Introduction}

-In recent years, large language models (LLMs) have demonstrated extraordinary general capabilities, and are widely used for question-answering, code generation, mathematics, and other fields.
-However, the increasing utilization of LLMs in specialized domains needs to support tasks with a mixture of world and specific knowledge.
-Meanwhile, since the scale of the LLMs is large, fine-tuning the whole model could be expensive, and may not be affordable for many users.
-Furthermore, after fine-tuning on the downstream tasks, the LLMs may lose the general capability, due to catastrophic forgetting.
-How to reduce the training cost while mitigating catastrophic forgetting without loss of learning capacity, is an essential problem in the utilization of LLMs, especially when utilized in a scenario where both common and professional capabilities are needed.
+In recent years, large language models (LLM) have demonstrated extraordinary general capabilities, and are widely used for question-answering, code generation, mathematics, and other fields.
+However, the increasing utilization of LLM in specialized domains needs to support tasks with a mixture of world and specific knowledge.
+Meanwhile, since the scale of the LLM is large, fine-tuning the entire model could be expensive, and thus may not be affordable for many users.
+Furthermore, after fine-tuning the downstream tasks, the LLM may lose the general capability, due to catastrophic forgetting.
+How to reduce the training cost while mitigating catastrophic forgetting without loss of learning capacity, is an essential problem in the utilization of LLM, especially when utilized in a scenario where both common and professional capabilities are needed.

 An intuitive solution is to train only a small bunch of parameters.
-For example, low-rank adaptation (LoRA) \cite{hulora}, a parameter-efficient fine-tuning (PEFT) approach, is validated to forget fewer pieces of knowledge compared with fine-tuning the full weight of the base model, with limitations of learning capacity \cite{biderman2024lora}. \citet{chaudhry2020continual} propose to optimize the model in the orthogonal subspace with low-rank adaptation to alleviate forgetting. \citet{singh2020calibrating} propose to insert calibrating modules to the base model for learning the downstream tasks. \citet{liang2023open} utilize learnable mask prompts to fine-tune the CLIP without loss of text-vision alignment.
+For example, low-rank adaptation (LoRA) \cite{hulora}, a widely used PEFT approach, is validated to forget fewer pieces of knowledge compared with fine-tuning the full weight of the base model, with limitations of learning capacity \cite{biderman2024lora}. \citet{chaudhry2020continual} propose to optimize the model in the orthogonal subspace with low-rank adaptation to alleviate forgetting. \citet{singh2020calibrating} propose to insert calibrating modules to the base model for learning the downstream tasks. \citet{liang2023open} utilize learnable mask prompts to fine-tune the CLIP without loss of text-vision alignment.
 These approaches attempt to introduce minimal changes to the base model to keep its raw capacity.
-Some approaches utilize data re-play to reduce forgetting.
-For example, \cite{glorioso2024zamba} utilize a 60\% data replay for continual training. \citet{zhu2024deepseek} utilize a 30\% re-play rate in the continual pre-training for the coding model.
+Some approaches utilize data replay to reduce forgetting.
+For example, \citet{glorioso2024zamba} utilize a 60\% data replay for continual training. \citet{zhu2024deepseek} utilize a 30\% replay rate in the continual pre-training for the coding model.
 Despite the fact that data replay could effectively reduce the influence of forgetting, the large amount of training data is still a burden, and the pre-training data may not be accessible for downstream fine-tuning.